Quantum differential systems and some applications to mirror symmetry: A mirror partner of the Hirzebruch surface via quantum differential systems and its classical limit

 the restrictions of $f$ to the boundary of $\Gamma$.
 It is easily seen that

-if and only if moreover $q_{1}\neq \frac{1}{4}$.
-Condition (\ref{eq:NDC}) means precisely that $f$ is non-degenerate.
-The assertion about the global Milnor number then follows from \cite{K}, but it can also be directly checked. \end{proof}
+(this condition means precisely that $f$ is non-degenerate) if and only if moreover $q_{1}\neq \frac{1}{4}$.
+The assertion about the global Milnor number then follows for instance from \cite{K}, but it can also be directly checked. \end{proof}

-Notice that the restriction of $F$ at $q_{1}=\frac{1}{4}$ has two non-degenerate critical points and its (global) Milnor number is equal to two.
-This ``jump'' of Milnor numbers is not so surprising: the restriction of $f$ at $q_{1}=\frac{1}{4}$ is indeed degenerate.\\
+Notice that the restriction of $F$ at $q_{1}=\frac{1}{4}$ has two non-degenerate critical points and it follows that its (global) Milnor number is equal to two.
+This ``jump'' of Milnor numbers is not so surprising: the restriction of $f$ at $q_{1}=\frac{1}{4}$ is indeed degenerate.
+Notice also that there are no critical points in $M$ disappearing at infinity in the sense of \cite[section 2]{DoSa1}.